HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🖐 used
-  - while
+  - while: 🖐 used
-  - do..while
+  - do..while: 🖐 used
-  - for
+  - for: 🖐 used
-  - for..in
+  - for..in: 🖐 used
   - for..of
   - for await
   - throw
-  - break
+  - break: 🖐 used
-  - continue
+  - continue: 🖐 used
-  - import
+  - import: 👂 heard
-  - export
+  - export: 👂 heard
   - label
   - try..catch
-  - switch
+  - switch: 👂 heard
   - class
   - new Error
   - with
 - Functions
   - function declaration
   - function expression
-  - return
+  - return: 👂 heard
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array: 🖐 used
   - mixin
   - extend
   - typed arrays